His Holiness the Dalai Lama – an Astrological Profile

 According to Marc Edmund Jones, “The Part of Fortune is your special horizon of success and it will give a significant insight into the potentials of accomplishment through the sign, house, and symbolical degree where it is found.”

 5 degrees Virgo is unique in the 360-degree possibilities, as this particular one is a member of a handful of degrees that reflect an air of other-worldliness because they are represented by images of imaginative creatures such as fairies, elves, and the like.
-They are referred to as Elfin degrees by Marc Edmund Jones, and in this case, the symbol describes the incarnation of a special soul, not able to live for himself alone, but as the manifestation of something greater than himself.
+They are referred to as Elfin degrees by Marc Edmund Jones, and in this case, the symbol describes the incarnation of a special individual who is not able to live for himself alone, but as the manifestation of something greater than himself.

-Nativities with these degrees are often obligated to be of service to others just as the Dalai Lama exemplifies a great candidate and representative of that purpose.
+Individuals with these degrees are often obligated to be of service to others just as the Dalai Lama exemplifies a great candidate and representative of special purpose.
 Not all individuals understand the calling when possessing these degrees, and instead may fall short of the required capacity for sacrifice.
 However, the Dalai Lama is not only qualified to be a leader in the furthering of human development, but as the symbol implies, his character is ever imagining and dreaming of the perfect world of compassionate understanding.

 When reviewing the chart of the Dalai Lama, it is apparent that he was born for a special purpose.
-The native of the horoscope has well expressed the profound potentials revealed by the unique configurations analyzed in this astrological report.
+The native of the horoscope has well expressed the profound potentials revealed by the unique configurations featured and analyzed in this astrological report.

 *For an example where the laws of the physical world do not apply concerning the retrograde motion of planets, see blog post: Retrograde Planets Prove Universe is Mind